Cautious reopening of our church for public worship

 In an emergency requiring the church to be evacuated all exits will be usable.

-A one-way system will operate in the church – the side aisles for movement towards the Altar, the centre aisle for movement away from the Altar.
+Movement within the church will be one-way system at all times – the side aisles for movement towards the Altar, the centre aisle for movement away from the Altar, although importantly the centre aisle will be used when entering the church.

 Strict social distancing will apply - every other row of benches will be closed off and the church will be filled from the front.
 Volunteer stewards will direct you to your bench.
 Individuals will be directed to sit at either end of a bench, although family groups may sit together with a maximum of 4 people per bench.
 A bench may therefore contain 2, 3 or 4 people and so it is possible that the church will be “full” when there are only 40 people present!